nearform/openapi-transformer-toolkit/README.md

 ##### Options

 ```
 -i, --input <string>     Path to the OpenAPI file
 -o, --output <string>    Path to the folder where to output the TypeScript types
 -c, --config <string>    Path to the JSON/JS config file
--h, --help                      display help for command
+-h, --help               Display help for command
 ```

 See [Additional Configuration](#additional-configuration) for the `-c, --config` option.